 All candidates with GPA of less than 2.75 will be subject to interview IF there is some compelling circumstance to warrant consideration for admission.
-Good communication/writing/referencing and research skills are imperative; and candidates will be expected to demonstrate these in their application documents and in the English Language Proficiency Examination administered by the HRD Unit prior to beginning the programme.
+Good communication/writing/referencing and research skills are imperative; and candidates will be expected to demonstrate these in their application documents.